amy-hart/digi-dino/README.md

-# DigiDino
+# Digi Dino

-DigiDino is a virtual pet game created for mobile.
+Digi Dino is a virtual pet game created for mobile.
 As a responsible pet owner your goal is to keep your dinosaur fit and healthy throughout its life.

 # Gameplay
 * Wait for the app to load, and then give your dinosaur a name.